BrightChamps Logo

 It is important to remember that the Bernoulli distribution is only for discrete outcomes.

 For example, we can use it to know whether the result is head or tail (yes/no) when a coin is flipped.
 We cannot use this distribution for continuous outcomes.
-For example, the height of a person, the score on the math exam, and so on.
+For example, the height of a person, the score of an exam, and so on.

 arrow-right